iPad 8 LTE Battery Replacement

 Step 38

-- When you're ready to reattach the connector, line it up carefully and press down one side until you hear that satisfying click.
-Then, do the same on the other side.
+- When it's time to snap it back on, line it up just right and press down on one side until you hear that satisfying click, then do the same on the other side.

 Tools Used